SynQApp/Extension/README.md

 - [x] Refactor into modular service classes.
 This includes merging Playback and Link controllers into one class or configuration, removing each of the content script entries - instead create on content script for all music services with \* matching and dynamically set each one up based on configurations.
 - [x] Clean up observer pattern as it's too coupled.
 - [x] Create messaging utils that abstract the
+- [x] Add SDK-like functions for controlling the mini player from observers and elsewhere.
 - [ ] Move all background message handlers into the background/messages directory
 - [ ] Re-enable notifications using abstracted methods provided by core rather than subscribing to the observers.
 - [ ] Consolidate the CSUI components into one CSUI.
-- [ ] Add SDK-like functions for controlling the mini player from observers and elsewhere.
 - [ ] Create better separations in contexts.
+- [ ] Reorganize types to where they belong.
 - [ ] Consolidate the autoplay/interaction requirement - if the user opens the popup, check if they have clicked on the page at all.
 Don't require each service to implement this logic.